WayneBrown/learnwebgl2/_sources/12_advanced_rendering/08_particle_systems.rst

 storing the parameters that define the *particle system* are insufficient to re-create the same visual effects.

-Blender has an extensive *particle engine* that you can experiment with.
+Blender has an extensive *particle engine* that is fun to experiment with.
 To create a *particle system* in Blender, follow these basic steps:

 .. |particles_icon| image:: figures/particles_icon.png